Skip to content

 ## Community Resources

-Please wait until your page has been published before extending your stub into a full-guide.
+Please wait until your page has been published before extending your stub into a full guide.

-The third-party guides all have sections for external links.
-You can add a new official or community link by editing the page and making a PR.
+You can add a new official or community link by editing the page and making a PR adding the link in the appropriate section.

 1. Find a comparable guide in one of the subdirectories.
 Choose a guide whose service is similar to yours.